Bora Bora is quite frankly the epitome of paradise. There’s nowhere like it on earth with a striking extinct volcano nestled within a tranquil lagoon.

 The resort has two restaurants and organizes themed nights so you can enjoy traditional Polynesian dance displays and fire shows.

 InterContinental Bora Bora Le Moana is ideal for those who want an exclusive and luxurious pocket while remaining close to the heart of the island.
 It’s only a stone’s throw away from quaint villages and mainland activities.
+You can also check out this guide covering an overview of the Intercontinental Le Moana.

 9. Le Taha’a By Pearl Resorts